ubc-library-rc/intro_to_tidyverse/content/common_errors.md

 nav_order: 6
 ---

 For the last bit of this workshop, we will go over some common errors that happen when manipulating data.
 Let's make a dataframe to work with.
-Theses are the initial and final wet weights after 1 week of growth of different kelp species.
+This example is with intial and final wet weights after 1 week of growth of different kelp species.

 ```r
 ## parts of the dataframe